survivejs/webpack-book/manuscript/packages/01_consuming.md

 ## Removing Unused Modules

-Even though packages might work well out of the box, they might bring too much code to your project by default.
+Even though packages can work well out of the box, they bring too much code to your project sometimes.
 [Moment.js](https://www.npmjs.com/package/moment) is a popular example.
 It brings locale data to your project by default.
 The easiest method to disable that behavior is to use `IgnorePlugin` to ignore locales like this:

 ```javascript
 {